Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

     return min(max_possible_order, desired_order)
 ```

-In the code, the target_level is the Desired value we want to order for inventory.
+In the code, the target_level is the desired value we want to order for inventory.
 If target_level = user_capacity, then we are filling just to fulfill the inventory.
 First, we can compare the policies of these different methods.
 For each state, what will be the "number of orders" if we follow the simple policy and the one from the Q-learning policy?
 In the figure below, we plotted the comparison of two policies.

 ![Comparison of Policies](./Fig/plot_comp.png)

-The simple policy is just to order so that it fulfill the inventory, where the Q-learning policy order is often lower than the simple policy odre.
-This can be attributed to the fact that "poisson_lambda" here is 4, meaning the demand is much lower than the capacity of the inventory=10, therefore it is not optimal to order "high number of bycules" as it high cost of "holding cost.
+The simple policy is just to order so that it fulfill the inventory, where the Q-learning policy order is often lower than the simple policy order.

+**This can be attributed to the fact that "poisson_lambda" here is 4, meaning the demand is much lower than the capacity of the inventory=10, therefore it is not optimal to order "high number of bicycle" as it high cost of "holding cost.**

 We can also compare the total cumulative rewards you can get when you apply both policies.
 To do that, we can use the test policy function of  "QLearningInventory" which it was especially designed to to evaluate policies:

 ```python